 An interactive H5P element has been excluded from this version of the text.
-You can view it online here:

-Immigrant seniors play an integral role in Canadian cultural experiences.
-They provide insights into the traditional customs and histories of their ancestors and pass on meaningful traditions to second- and third-generation immigrant children, which adds to Canada's diverse cultural landscape.
-Immigrant seniors also play a vital role in the ethnocultural communities in which they live and serve, acting as volunteers, mentors, and role models.
+You can view it online here: https://openeducationalberta.ca/settlement/?p=852#h5p-34 also play a vital role in the ethnocultural communities in which they live and serve, acting as volunteers, mentors, and role models.
 The role of settlement practitioners in local immigrant partnership agencies is integral to the successful integration of immigrant seniors to Canada's welcoming communities.
 Immigrant seniors who access support services are better equipped to navigate Canadian transportation, educational, legal, and healthcare systems.
 This, in turn, helps to build independence among immigrant seniors.